 Add your kids & set your routine

 You can choose to give a regular allowance and how often you want it delivered.
 Or they can earn as they go with ad-hoc ‘Boosts’ to their account.
-With PLUS, you can take it one step further by setting up a chores list of things they need to do to earn their Stars or virtual money.
+With the Rooster card, you can take it one step further by setting up a chores list of things they need to do to earn their Stars or virtual money.

 Track their Stars with Boosts and Removes

 You can reinforce positive behaviours by boosting Stars or Money to your child’s Rooster account.
 They can see their pots grow with what they’ve earned.
 If they’ve spent anything in store or redeemed rewards with their Stars, you can use ‘Remove’ to deduct them from their account.

 This can be quickly done from the parent dashboard by tapping the + and – symbols on your child’s profile tile.
 You can also make boosts or removes from within a Pot itself.
 Don’t forget to write notes when boosting and removing so you can keep track of what it’s related to!

 When you’re out in the shops and your child wants to buy something, you can check if they have enough money or Stars in their RoosterMoney account for it.
 If they do, use this as an opportunity to have them consider if they really want to make this purchase.
 Is there a goal they are saving up for that would impact?
 Would they rather wait to get something better?

 If they do want to spend their funds, you can use the ‘Remove’ button to deduct the amount for the item you’ve bought for them.

 Make it more meaningful by personalising your child’s dashboard